Le Freak: History

 "Le Freak" was the first song to score the number one position on the Billboard Hot 100 three separate times.
 It spent a total of six non-consecutive weeks at the position.

 In 1987, an acid house-styled re-mix was issued under the title "Jack Le Freak".
 It reached number 18 in the United Kingdom, becoming Chic's last top 40 hit to date in that country.
 This remix was done by British producer Phil Harding, who had access to the original DAT tapes for "Le Freak".
-Due to him producing a similar remix for Mel and Kim's "F.L.M." (known as the "Two Grooves Under One Nation" remix, which samples "Le Freak") that same year, he included acapella samples taken from their songs "Showing Out (Get Fresh at the Weekend)", "Respectable" and "F.L.M." during the breakdown.
+Due to him producing a similar remix for Mel and Kim's "F.L.M." (known as the "Two Grooves Under One Nation" remix, which samples "Le Freak") that same year, he included a cappella samples taken from their songs "Showing Out (Get Fresh at the Weekend)", "Respectable" and "F.L.M." during the breakdown.

 MC Lyte sampled the song "Woo Woo (Freak Out)" featuring Nicci Gilbert of the group Brownstone, which first appeared on the soundtrack to the 1998 movie Woo and was also included on her album Seven & Seven, titled "Woo Woo (Party Time)", which released three months later.